Last updated on 2026-03-23

 - Quality Control Supervisor: Ensures that electrical products meet quality standards and regulations.

-These roles highlight the diverse opportunities available to graduates, allowing them to apply their skills in various sectors of the electrical engineering field.
+These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the electrical engineering field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.